 Cheers to the holidays being here before we know it.
-Good thing for easy and convenient make ahead recipes, AM I RIGHT?!
+Luckily we have easy and convenient make ahead recipes, AM I RIGHT?!
+If searching for the perfect holiday recipe, we have you covered!
+Here are all our Thanksgiving and Christmas favorites.

 - 2 cups boiling water